Indiana abortion debate draws protest crowds, vice president

 “You don’t want to have a conversation,” Monaghan replied as they spoke over each other.
 He held a vertical sign that read “Babies Lives Matter.”

+Elsewhere Monday, Lawmakers in West Virginia’s Republican majority hurried to advance legislation that would criminalize abortion with few exceptions.
+A bill introduced Monday makes providing an abortion a felony carrying up to 10 years in prison.
+It provides exceptions only in cases where there is an ectopic pregnancy, a “nonmedically viable fetus” or a medical emergency.

-Elsewhere Monday, West Virginia Gov. Jim Justice abruptly added state abortion law to the state’s Legislature’s agenda for a special session he called to focus on his income tax cut plan.
+West Virginia Gov. Jim Justice abruptly added state abortion law to the state’s Legislature’s agenda for a special session he called for Monday to focus on his income tax cut plan.

 In his announcement, Justice asked legislators to “clarify and modernize” the state abortion laws in the wake of the Supreme Court ruling.
 A week ago, a Charleston judge blocked enforcement of the state’s 150-year-old abortion ban, saying the recent laws enacted by the West Virginia Legislature “hopelessly conflict with the criminal abortion ban.”